laravel/docs/upgrade.md

 ### Routing

+#### The `routes` folder

 Laravel 5.3 introduces a `routes` folder at the root of the project.
-Your old `app/Http/routes.php` file is now split into two files `routes/web.php` and `routes/api.php`.
-These files are automatically loaded by the framework and means `app/` is now fully PSR-4 compliant.
+While optional, adopting this new structure makes `app/` fully PSR-4 compliant and improves the organization of your routes.

+To upgrade your application so it follows the new Laravel 5.3 routing convention, update your `RouteServiceProvider` by [grabbing a fresh copy from GitHub](https://github.com/laravel/laravel/tree/master/app/Providers/RouteServiceProvider.php)

+Then create a new folder called `routes` at the root of your project and split `app/Http/routes.php` file into two files, `routes/web.php` and `routes/api.php`.

 Routes in `routes/web.php` are wrapped in the `web` middleware group, which provides features like session state and CSRF protection.
 The routes in `routes/api.php` are stateless and are assigned the `api` middleware group.

 #### Resource Parameters Are Singular By Default